-Data for articular/joint conditions appear in Table 9.2.
+Data for articular/joint conditions appear in Table 8.2 on pages 101 and 102.

 Joints with improper alignment or impaired mobility degenerate.
 Chiropractic adjustments are designed to restore proper articular alignment and to increase the mobility of hypomobile joints.
 Accordingly, musculoskeletal conditions (and their associated neurological symptoms) are the conditions that the majority of the population recognizes as problems most effectively treated by chiropractic techniques and are the most frequently seen conditions in chiropractic practice.